m-scharlat/m-scharlat/README.md

 - Hi there, my name is Mayer.

-- After earning a degree in Business & Economics, I have focused my time and energy building a data analysis skillset.

 - I mainly work with Python (Pandas), Excel, SQL and Tableau.
 But, I am always on the lookout for new languages, platforms, or tools that further my knowledge and skills.

 - Feel free to check out some of my portfolio projects! --> https://www.datascienceportfol.io/mayerscharlat